Return to School

 Every district must develop and adopt a COVID-19 Preparedness and Response Plan (Preparedness Plan) that is informed by Michigan's 2020-21 Return to School Roadmap (Return to School Roadmap)from the COVID-19 Task Force on Education and Return to School Advisory Council.

-In accordance with Executive Order 2020-142 a plan must include all the following parts:
+A Preparedness and Response plan must include all the following parts: